Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: A New Framework with (Two) Auxiliary Variables

 This recovers Section \ref{sec:common procedure}, which in turn includes the exchange algorithm, PoissonMH, and TunaMH (Algorithm \ref{alg:Exchange}, \ref{alg:PoissonMH}, \ref{alg:TunaMH}). \end{case}

 \begin{case}[$\omega_1 = \omega_2$] Another interesting case is when $\omega_1 = \omega_2$, i.e., the two auxiliary variables are perfectly correlated.
 In this case, the acceptance ratio reduces to

 In this case, $\omega_1$ can assist in designing the proposal distribution.
-This approach can sometimes also help estimate the target ratio and reduce per-iteration costs through careful design, as discussed in Section \ref{subsubsec: locally balanced Poisson}.
-This includes the auxiliary Metropolis-Hastings sampler (Section 2.1 of \cite{titsias2018auxiliary}) as a special case.
-However, a potential limitation is that $\omega_1$ only relies on the current state $\theta_t$.
-Incorporating information from the proposed state $\theta'$ could further improve the target ratio estimator. \end{case}
+This approach can sometimes also help estimate the target ratio and reduce per-iteration costs through careful design, which will be discussed in Section \ref{subsubsec: locally balanced Poisson}.
+This coincides with the auxiliary Metropolis-Hastings sampler (Section 2.1 of \cite{titsias2018auxiliary}), where the authors introduce an MCMC method that incorporates auxiliary variables in the proposal distribution to enhance sampling efficiency. \end{case}